-Everyone starts as a Level 1 character with no class.
-(We never get tired of that joke.)
-Munchkin Cthulhu characters may be either male or female.
+Everyone starts as a Level 1 human with no class.
+(Heh, heh.)
+Munchkin characters may be either male or female.
 Your character's sex is the same as your own at the start of the game unless you declare otherwise.

 Look at your initial eight cards.
-If you have any Class cards, you may (if you like) play one of each type by placing it in front of you.
+If you have any Class cards, you may (if you like) play one by placing it in front of you.
 If you have any usable Items (p.
-3), you may play them by placing them in front of you.
+2), you may play them by placing them in front of you.
 If you have any doubt about whether you should play a card, you could read below, or you could just charge ahead and do it.